 Although surgery may cure the gastrointestinal symptoms of UC, it may not always cure other affected sites.
 Occasionally, people with UC have inflammation of the eyes, skin, or joints.
 These types of inflammation may persist even after the bowel has been totally removed.
-This is uncommon, but is something to consider before getting surgery.
+While this is uncommon, it is something to consider before getting surgery.